Folk Orthodoxy: Nicholas the Wonderworker

-In the Eastern and Western Slavs, the image of St. Nicholas in some of its functions ("chief" of the paradise – holds the keys to heaven; transports souls to "the other world"; protects warriors) may be combined with the image of Archangel Michael.
-In the southern Slavs, the image of the saint as a snake exterminator and "wolf shepherd", converges with the image of Georgy the Victorious.
+Among the Eastern and Western Slavs, the image of St. Nicholas in some of its functions ("chief" of the paradise, holding the keys to heaven, transports souls to "the other world", protects warriors) may be combined with the image of Archangel Michael.
+For the southern Slavs, the image of the saint as a snake exterminator and "wolf shepherd" converges with the image of Georgy the Victorious.

-The main functions of Nicholas (patron of cattle and wild animals, farming, beekeeping, connection with the afterlife, correlation with the relics of the bear cult), the opposition of "merciful" Nicholas to the "terrible" Ilya the prophet in folklore legends indicate, according to B. A. Uspensky, about the preservation in the popular veneration of St. Nicholas of traces of the cult of the pagan deity Velesa.
+Nicholas' main functions (patron of cattle and wild animals, farming, beekeeping, connection with the afterlife, and correlation with the relics of the bear cult), the opposition of "merciful" Nicholas to the "terrible" Ilya the prophet in folklore legends indicates, according to Boris Uspenskij, that there are traces of the cult of the pagan deity Velesa.

 Elijah the prophet

 In Slavic folk tradition, Ilya the Prophet is the lord of thunder, heavenly fire, rain, the patron of crops, and fertility.
 Elijah is a "thunderbolt saint".